johnedstone/gphotos-upload/README.md

   --auth  auth_file     Optional: used to store tokens and credentials, such as the refresh token -c CREDENTIALS, --credentials CREDENTIALS
                         Path to client_id.json.
-  --album album_name    Name of photo album to create (if it doesn't exist).
+  --album album_name    Required.
+Name of photo album to create (if it doesn't exist).
 Any uploaded photos will be added to this album.
+  --log log_file        Name of output file for log messages --tz time_zone        If you suspect your exif timestamp is lacking a time zone, you can give it here, e.g. America/New_York.
+The default is Europe/London
-  --log log_file        Name of output file for log messages --dry-run             Prints photo file list and exits --dry-run-plus        Not implemented, yet.
-Prints photo file list and checks to see if files would be updated, so --min adjustments can be made
+  --dry-run             Prints photo file list and exits --test-stat-times     Prints photo file list and checks to see if files would be updated based on timestamp, so --min adjustments can be made
   --debug               turn on debug logging --recurse {none,once,all}
                         Default: once
   -e [exclude [exclude ...]], --exclude [exclude [exclude ...]]
                         List of extensions to exclude.
 Example: --exclude .db .iso -m minutes, --min minutes
-                        Not completely implemented yet.
-Developing.
-Number of minutes in timestamp (st_atime) difference to accept, if filename, album, mimetype match, but exif.datetime does not exist, when deciding to upload again.
+                        Number of minutes in timestamp (st_atime) difference to accept as a match.
+That is, if filename, album, mimetype match, but exif.datetime does not exist, or is not a match then compare st_atime.
 Default: 0

 ```

 # gphotos-upload, original